HamzaHassanain/hamza-backend-web-library-cpp/README.md

   // - Provides convenient access to common HTTP elements
   // - Designed as a base class that can be extended with virtual methods
 // - Construction:
-  web_request(hamza_http::http_request &&req) // — takes ownership of HTTP request object
+  web_request(hh_http::http_request &&req) // — takes ownership of HTTP request object
 // - Request information (all methods are virtual and can be overridden): virtual std::string get_method() const // — retrieves HTTP method (GET, POST, etc.) virtual std::string get_path() const // — extracts path portion from URI